If you’ve never stenciled before, you’re missing out. Learn how to paint a brightly colored clock using stencils, paint and decoupage medium.

 This is the clock base that I started with.
 You can get these at any craft store.
 Make sure to get the corresponding clock parts kit at the same time (other places for clock kits include ebay and Etsy).

-This is when the stencils come into play!
-Tape to the front of the clock and use a dry brush technique with a stencil brush to paint your pattern.
 “Dry brush” means to put paint on your brush and get rid of a lot of it – and then tap, tap on the stencil.
 Sound counterintuitive?
 You can see this technique illustrated (with the same stencil!) in a video by my friend Candie here.